JackCSheehan/byte-script/README.md

 ## Comments
 There is no official way to write comments.
 Any character that is not explicitly part of the instruction set is removed from the source file by the preprocessor.
 I usually prefer using square brackets `[]` to indicate comments.
 One caveat to this, however, is that comments cannot contain any instruction characters __or integer literals__.

+## Running Byte Script Programs
+*This section is currently a work in progress.*

 ## Introduction
 Most of the above instructions can take an argument of a single 8-bit integer.
 For example, you can tell Byte Script to move 10 cells forward in the program tape with this instruction:
 ```